whelew/party-tracker-project-four/README.md

 8. [Slack](https://app.slack.com/) provided useful when also researching issues and bugs as I was able to look at other students projects and see how they fixed previous similar issues.
 9. [Pixabay](https://pixabay.com/) is a great website to find free images to use for your website.
 10. [Favicon](https://favicon.io/) was used to create and generate a free favicon for my website.
+11. [Coolers](https://coolors.co/) was used to map out and finalise my css color scheme.
-11. I would also like to thank my mentor Luke for his insight and support during this project.
+12. I would also like to thank my mentor Luke for his insight and support during this project.